1994 Atlantic hurricane season: Other systems

 On September 30, a weak and broad frontal low absorbed the remnants of Tropical Depression Ten in the southeastern Gulf of Mexico.
-The Weather Prediction Center identified the system as a subtropical storm on October 1.
+The Weather Prediction Center identified the system as a possible subtropical storm, purported to have developed on October 1.
 The system moved across Florida and the Southeastern United States on October 2 and October 3; when it reached the Atlantic Coast, it became an extratropical frontal wave.
-The National Hurricane Center could not confirm whether the system had developed subtropical characteristics.
+The NHC could not confirm whether the system had developed subtropical characteristics.
 Heavy rains fell over parts of the Florida Panhandle, Georgia, and South Carolina.
 In Florida, rough seas left minor coastal flooding and beach erosion, while also necessitating the rescue of 18 people from capsizing vessels.
 At least four tornadoes occurred in the state, Damage to homes occurred near Callahan and near Shady Grove.
 Rainfall led to flooding in low-lying areas and along some roads, leaving about $1 million in damage.
 Heavy precipitation over southern Georgia inundated portions of several roads and streets.
 Additionally, an F2 tornado in St. Marys destroyed ten homes and overturned five mobile homes.
-In South Carolina, up to 11.24 in of rain fell at Hilton Head Island, damaging property and infrastructure in Beaufort County alone.
+In South Carolina, up to 11.24 in of rain fell at Hilton Head Island, damaging over 147 dwellings, at least 45 vehicles, 37 roads, 36 businesses, and 6 public buildings in Beaufort County alone.
 Heavy rains and rough seas also caused damaging flooding in Charleston County.

 After the season had officially ended, a Late December nor'easter developed from an area of low pressure in the southeast Gulf of Mexico.
 As the system entered the warm Gulf Stream waters of the Atlantic, it began to rapidly intensify, and also began exhibiting signs of tropical development, including the formation of an eye.
-It attained a pressure of 970 millibars on December 23 and 24, and after moving northward, it came ashore near New York City on Christmas Eve.
-However, due to the uncertain nature of the storm, the National Hurricane Center did not classify it as a tropical cyclone.
+It attained a pressure of 970 mbar on December 23 and 24, and after moving northward, it came ashore near New York City on Christmas Eve.
+However, due to the uncertain nature of the storm, the NHC did not classify it as a tropical cyclone.